7 Optimistic Books Like Love And Other Words

 6. Teardrop Shot

 So much stuff is happening, and both have much baggage from their past.
 Those pasts come into this book and their relationship a lot.
-The dialogues and fun were a little bit dull for me.
+The dialogue and fun were a little bit dull for me.
 Also, the annoying heroine made me angry sometimes.
 If you’re down for something slightly more serious, I recommend this one because it was a solid read.

 Teardrop Shot